 Create New Windows AutoPilot Deployment Profile

-For this post, I will create an AutoPilot Deployment profile to customize the OOBE experience for the end user.
+For this post, I will create an AutoPilot Deployment profile to customize the OOBE experience for the end-user.
 Windows AutoPilot profile provides only three (3) options to customize.
 As shown in the video tutorial, I have created a new AutoPilot profile called “Sales Team Profile“.

-All the Windows 10 devices from sales and marketing department will be enrolled using this Sales Team Profile.
+All the Windows 10 devices from the sales and marketing department will be enrolled using this Sales Team Profile.
 This deployment profile name will be used to create Windows AutoPilot Profile AAD Dynamic Device Group.

 - Navigate via Azure Portal -> Microsoft Intune -> Device Enrollment – Windows Enrollment

 - Click on Deployment profiles under Windows Autopilot Deployment Program and select Create profile.

 - In the Create profile blade, set the name to “Sales Team Profile“, click on Out-of-box experience (OOBE) and configure the following:

 End-user license agreement (EULA) >Value> Hide